tr4nquillo/kotlin-pg/README.md

 ## Background

 The best way to learn a new programming language is through side projects.
 A couple of months ago I started a new project – [Rainy Day Post](https://www.rainydaypost.tech) – and for it I chose to explore Kotlin.
-As a long-time Java developer (15+ years now), I decided to follow a more systematic approach to learning other languages.
+As a long-time Java developer (15+ years now), I decided to follow a more pragmatic approach to learning this new language.
+Instead of reading a book that includes everything about Kotlin, I'll learn first and foremost only the features of the lanaguage needed for the specific app I'm building.

 ## Structure